 The first part of the day I literally spend setting up the tent to my specifications and meeting and greeting the abundance of campers in the close proximity of my tent.
 Brilliant bunch, offered round food readily and comfortably talked about who we were, where we were from and what we were most looking forward to during the day.

-As expected the bar (and its contents!) as well as being outside in the marvelous weather was high on the list, but most were excited about the films.
-A large abundance had picked the viewing purely for Pulp Fiction alone, but were glad Fight Club paired up with it.
+As expected the bar (and it contents!) as well as being outside in the marvellous weather was high on the list, but most were excited about the films.
+A large abundance had picked the viewing purely for Pulp Fiction alone but was glad Fight Club paired up with it.

 Not long after this event bods began letting us know that entertainment would begin in the marquee at 3pm and the first film would be at 6pm in the marquee too….

 “Hold on…IN THE MARQUEE?! ” exclaimed quite a few people at the utterance of this statement…but then after much deliberation, we understood that at 6pm there was no way we would be able to see it properly on the outside screen because of the contrast (“Fuckin’ Contrast!!??”
 I can hear Jenna say…very funny lady!)…then came the argument of chairs allowed in the marquee, then not allowed….then the were….which did…ahem…upset us a little, but after everyone settled nicely when the all too famous Miserlou by Dick Dale and the Del Tones roared across the huge speakers and the crowd whooped, clapped and wiggled about in excitement.